 Could live cultures help with stress and anxiety (and which ones if so)?

-We have blogged before about the emerging science of ‘psychobiotics’ which explores the connection between the gut and brain, and how our intestinal flora can influence our mood.
+You may have heard about the emerging science of ‘psychobiotics’ (see Probiotics Learning Lab) which explores the connection between the gut and brain, and how our intestinal flora can influence our mood.
 However, of late there has been an explosion of research in this field, with some interesting trials showing that the composition of our gut bacteria is able to improve clinical symptoms of many mood disorders including stress, anxiety and depression.

 This research will be of great interest to many individuals and also healthcare practitioners, as the numbers of patients (or clients) presenting with depression and anxiety rises exponentially each year.

-Recent clinical trials have shown that certain strains of probiotic bacteria can alter our mood, but a full understanding of which strains are best to use, is still some way off.
+Recent clinical trials have shown that certain strains (see Probiotics Learning Lab for more glossary terms) of probiotic bacteria can alter our mood, but a full understanding of which strains are best to use, is still some way off.
 With so many different species and strains of probiotics it will take some time before sufficient ‘gold standard’ clinical trials have been done.
-In the meantime we can only work with the findings so far, and excitingly some of the strains in our ‘For every day’ product look very promising indeed, as trials have shown that they appear to help people cope better when under stress, and limit the release of certain stress hormones.
+In the meantime we can only work with the findings so far, and excitingly certain strains look very promising indeed, as trials have shown that they appear to help people cope better when under stress, and limit the release of certain stress hormones.
 The strains studied are: Lactobacillus acidophilus Rosell-52, Bifidobacterium longum Rosell-175 and Lactobacillus rhamnosus Rosell-11.

-Two strains of probiotic bacteria contained in our ‘For every day’ product (Lactobacillus acidophilus Rosell-52 and Bifidobacterium longum Rosell-175) were shown in a French clinical trial1 to reduce feelings of stress and anxiety when subjects were asked to perform tasks under pressure.
-You can read more on this trial in the following blog post, however the key study finding was that these two strains of probiotic appear to have beneficial psychological effects in healthy humans, allowing them to cope better when put under stress.
+Two strains of probiotic bacteria (Lactobacillus acidophilus Rosell-52 and Bifidobacterium longum Rosell-175) were shown in a French clinical trial1 to reduce feelings of stress and anxiety when subjects were asked to perform tasks under pressure.
+However the key study finding was that these two strains of probiotic appear to have beneficial psychological effects in healthy humans, allowing them to cope better when put under stress.

 Lactobacillus acidophilus Rosell-52 was studied again, but this time in a mouse study2, where it was combined with Lactobacillus rhamnosus Rosell-11.
 In this study, the two strains of probiotic used were shown to normalise anxiety like behaviour and memory impairments in immune-deficient mice with HPA axis dysfunction.
 Corticosteroid hormone levels were used as the measure of HPA axis activation.
 Corticosteroid levels were found to be significantly lower in the probiotic group of mice than the control group.